animagine/Pokemon-Timed-Quiz-with-Javascript/README.md

 # A simple Pokemon trivia built with HTML, CSS, and Javascript.
-This application features a timer, a multiple-choice quiz, and a high score tracker.
+This application features a timer, a multiple-choice quiz, and a high-score tracker.

 ## Acceptance criteria
 The following guides helped to ensure that the application worked as it should.